lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView-using-Swift.md

 By separating out the behaviour by type, it will be easy to change either of the two row styles, without affecting the other, when a design change is required.

-In the same way, I could have designed the *detail* cell so that it would change its height dynamically, depending on whether it was the last row in a group.
-I chose not to do that.
-I would have to introduce a boolean to implicitly record the actual type that the cell should be.
-I decided to introduce a *subfooter* cell just to take up the space below the last detail.
+In the same way, the *detail* cell could have been designed so that it would change its height dynamically, depending on whether it was the last row in a group.
+We would have to introduce a boolean to explicitly record the actual type that the cell should be.
+Instead of this, a *subfooter* cell is introduced just to take up the space below the last detail.
 It is highlighted in the screen shot above.

 ## Generating the Rows

-As I mentioned earlier, my strategy is to transform the input stream into an output stream.
+As mentioned earlier, the strategy is to transform the input stream into an output stream.
 The output stream can then be displayed by the tableview.

-Since each section is identical in format, I only have to write a transformer for one input data stream.
-I can reuse the transformer for the second data stream.
+Since each section is identical in format, we only have to write a transformer for one input data stream.
+We can reuse the transformer for the second data stream.

-I created a protocol, called `TransactionListTransformerOutput`, to support the notion that I could be sending the output to anywhere.
+The `TransactionListTransformerOutput` protocol supports the notion that we could be sending the output to anywhere.
 It is shown here:

 ```swift
 protocol TransactionListTransformerOutput {